anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Natural talent only determines the limits of your athletic potential.
-It's dedication and a willingness to discipline your life that makes you great."</i>
+<i>"Face your deficiencies and acknowledge them; but do not let them master you.
+Let them teach you patience, sweetness, insight."</i>
 <br>
-<b>- Billie Jean King</b>
+<b>- Helen Keller</b>
 </blockquote>
 </p>